jimvang8790/introReactJS/README.md

 - React is scalable.
 Large programs that display a lot of changing data are where React performs best.
 - React is flexible.
 You can use React for interesting projects that have nothing to do with making a web app.
 - People are still figuring out React's potential.
 There's room to explore.
 - React is popular.
-While this reason has admittedly little to do with React's quality, the truth is that understanding React will make you more employable.
+While this reason has admittedly little to do with React's quality, the truth is that understanding